12- Interstate Driving

 - Check for on-ramp speed signs.

-- At the entrance area, make quick glances at the interstate, scanning for vehicles and entry gaps.
+- Before the entrance area, make quick glances at the interstate, scanning for vehicles and entry gaps.

 - In the acceleration area, signal to show intent to enter the interstate and adjust speed to match the traffic flow.

 - In the merge area, enter the flow of traffic, checking mirrors and blind spots.